AlbertSanIza/albertsaniza.github.io/README.md

 I am a self taught person with a high sense of responsibility that is looking for learning opportunities as part of a software development team.
 I want to learn everything you can teach me so do not hesitate on giving me an opportunity.
 ## Education
 Bachelor’s of Science, Mechatronics Engineering
-The Center for Technical and Higher Education (CETYS University), Summer 2016
+The Center for Technical and Higher Education (CETYS University) Tijuana Mexico, Summer 2016
 ## Technical Skills
 * Html
 * Javascript
 * AngularJs
+* Angular
+* Ionic Framework
 * NodeJs
-* Ionic Framework
 * Electron
 * Php
 * Slim Framework